mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 ```
 results/conversation_results/
-├── success-flow-1.json          # From template success-flow-1.json
+├── success-flow-1.json
-├── edge-case-ineligible.json    # From template edge-case-ineligible.json
+├── edge-case-ineligible.json
-├── known_good_flow.json         # From template known_good_flow.json
+├── known_good_flow.json
 └── ...
 ```

-The output filename matches the input template filename.
+The output filename matches the input predefined conversation filename.
 If a file already exists, it will be overwritten.

 **Token Usage Files**